mayer79/statistical_computing_material/README.md

 - flashlight
 - keras (see below)

-In the last chapter, to use keras, we additionally need Python with TensorFlow.
+For the last chapter, we additionally need Python with TensorFlow.
 You can install it by running the R command `keras::install_keras()`.
 If the following code works, you are all set.
 (Some red messages/warnings are okay.)

 ```
 library(keras)

-# Path to conda env with TensorFlow
-# use_condaenv(path_to_conda_env)

 input <- layer_input(shape = 3)